martenjj/wallpaperswitch/README.md

 and refrain from commenting on this bug unless you really do have a useful contribution to make to the discussion.

-WallpaperSwitch attempted to being back the ability to have different wallpapers on different virtual desktops, pending the feature being reintroduced into Plasma.
+WallpaperSwitch attempted to bring back the ability to have different wallpapers on different virtual desktops, pending the feature being reintroduced into Plasma.
 It allowed a wallpaper image file to be configured for each virtual desktop, changing the background when the